 "Advancing EDI at SFU is a priority for our senior leadership, but we can’t—and shouldn’t—do it alone.
 As we take these steps together, we want everyone’s voices to be heard.
 I invite you to be part of the change and join me for a conversation about inclusion.”

-Joy Johnson, Vice-President Research and International
+Joy Johnson, President and Vice-Chancellor

 Chair, EDI Executive Sub-Committee

 About EDI at SFU

 SFU has strengths to build on, but we need to do more as we take steps towards creating a more inclusive and equitable community.
 Learn about the university’s priorities, commitments and some of the people behind the work.

 Progress begins with a single step.
 Learn about the collective efforts of the entire community on our journey towards a more inclusive SFU.

 January 06, 2021